7 Max for Live Devices Worth Buying in 2026

 AS D-Delay by Sabroi

 AS D-Delay is described as a multi-tap delay that morphs between effects categories, and that description undersells how strange and useful it is.
 In practice it moves fluidly across the territory of standard delay, flanger, chorus, resonator, reverb, and granulation depending on how you configure the tap structure and modulation.
-The transitions between these modes aren't abrupt; the device's internal routing allows for genuinely hybrid textures.
+The transitions between these modes aren't abrupt; the device's internal routing allows for cool hybrid textures.

 Price: See listing · Sabroi on Gumroad